A recognized leader in ESG

 BASF is also again listed in the FTSE4Good Index Series.
 Only companies that meet stringent criteria in social, environmental and corporate governance (ESG) and manage to continuously confirm or develop these in regularly conducted assessments are listed in these indices.
 BASF is top class in terms of ESG among chemical companies belonging to the index.

 ISS ESG has rated BASF again in the category Prime.
 Prime Status is awarded to leaders in the respective industry that succeeded in the rating process according to industry-specific criteria in terms of social and environmental compatibility.
-Among other things, BASF received special recognition for having addressed material sustainability topics such as climate change, raw material sourcing and business ethics with a comprehensive set of measures and processes.
+Among other things, BASF received special recognition for having addressed material sustainability topics such as business ethics, environmental management system and energy efficiency with a comprehensive set of measures and processes.